Hyper-Stack/Sponsify/README.md

 Go to the address ```localhost:3000``` on your web browser.
 You are all set and good to go!

+## To get Emails
+If you want to get emails whenever user contacts you through forms.
+Type API_KEY and DOMAIN in .env file
+        api_key: process.env.API_KEY ||  // TODO: Replace with your mailgun API KEY
+        domain: process.env.DOMAIN   Replace with your mailgun DOMAIN

+## To Upload Images
+get the api keys of Cloudinary. and set them into your .env file
+CLOUDINARY_CLOUD_NAME ="Cloudinary cloud name" CLOUDINARY_KEY = "Cloudinary Key"
+CLOUDINARY_SECRET = "Cloudinary Secret Key"

 ## Future Goals
 To add search filter algorithms so that we are able to provide the sponsors with only the kind of events they want to see.